miloscomplex/baby_steps/README.md

 - Second feeding time
 - Third feeding time
 - A checklist of activities, such as Gym Time and Story Time
-- A an area to enter additional notes
+- An area to enter additional notes

 ## Installation

 Clone and download the entire repositories files.

 ```
 bundle install
 ```
 To confirm you have the correct gem files.